Cosmic Shear as a Probe of Galaxy Formation Physics: Method of Principal Components

-To visualize the results of this procedure, in Fig.~\ref{fig:example_modes} we show the 6 PCs whose amplitudes will be best constrained by (i.e.\ have the lowest variance when constrained using) measurements of the cosmic shear two-point function from DES Y5, where the assumed properties and treatment of systematics for DES Y5 will be described in Secs.~\ref{sec:mockdata}-\ref{sec:systematics}.
-These modes were constructed from a set of $\{\Delta_{ij}\}$ defined in a $36\times36$ grid in $\log(k/[\invMpc])$ and $z$, bounded by the edges of each panel in Fig.~\ref{fig:example_modes}.
+In Fig.~\ref{fig:example_modes}, we visualize the results of this procedure for the six PCs whose amplitudes will be best constrained by (i.e.\ have the lowest variance when constrained using) measurements of the cosmic shear two-point function from DES Y5, where the assumed properties and treatment of systematics for DES Y5 will be described in Secs.~\ref{sec:mockdata}-\ref{sec:systematics}.
+Specifically, for each PC indexed by $a=1\dots 6$, we plot the values of the $\{\beta_{a\mu}\}$ mapped to the appropriate location in the $(k,z)$ plane, smoothly interpolating between grid points and representing the numerical $\beta_{a\mu}$ values using the color scheme indicated to the right of the figure.
+The PCs in this figure were constructed from a set of $\{\Delta_{ij}\}$ defined in a $36\times36$ grid in $\log(k/[\invMpc])$ and $z$, bounded by the edges of each panel in Fig.~\ref{fig:example_modes}.
 The lower bound for $k$, $0.1\invMpc$, has specifically been chosen to exclude linear scales, while the other boundaries have been chosen to encompass the range of wavenumbers and redshifts where DES is expected to be most informative (assuming measurements of $\xi_\pm$ to $\theta_{\rm min}=2'$).
 Similar considerations apply to our forecasts for other surveys.

 The appearance of these modes in Fig.~\ref{fig:example_modes} reflects the sensitivity of the data to projections of $P(k,z)$ that contribute to different angular scales: specifically, a given multipole~$C_\ell$ will probe the matter power spectrum along the curve $k=\ell/\chi(z)$, where $\chi(z)$ is the comoving distance to redshift $z$ (see Eq.~\eqref{eq:cl_conv} in Sec.~\ref{sec:mockdata}).
 Measurements of $\xi_\pm$ in a given angular bin will be sensitive to a range of multipoles; it is also possible that sets of angular bins exist that are impacted equally by fractional variations in the power spectrum at a given level.
 Fig.~\ref{fig:example_modes} demonstrates that these angular bins (and their corresponding ranges of multipoles) are identified and combined together automatically by the PCA procedure.